tuandm/hellorails/test.md

 First we can list all the branches (-a shows also the remote ones), and then checkout the branch we need (checkout will switch to the just created branch).
 ```
 git branch -a
-git checkout -b TML-123 # same as "git checkout --track -b TML-123 origin/TML-123", if a local branch does not exists with this name yet but a remote one does then git creates the local branch and tracks them automatically to it
+git checkout -b TML-123 # same as "git checkout --track -b DMA-123 origin/DMA-123", if a local branch does not exists with this name yet but a remote one does then git creates the local branch and tracks them automatically to it
 ```
 --track ensures the local and the remote branches are connected, so 'merge', 'pull' and 'push' sync them in both directions.

 -b ensures the creation of the local branch.
 #### Commit your work
-1. Update branch
+i.
+Update branch
 ```
 # Check the branch you are in
 git branch